 Because vein disease can lead to other, more serious problems, it is important to have vein screenings to monitor the health of your veins and determine if you need vein disease treatment.
 Summit Skin & Vein Care provides free vein screenings to check for vein disease in Lee’s Summit.
 Our convenient location is easily accessible to the entire Kansas City region.

-A venous disorder is any condition that damages your veins.
-Veins are the vessels that bring blood back to your heart after your body has used the oxygen in the blood.
-Chronic Venous Insufficiency, deep vein thrombosis, varicose veins, and spider veins are some of the most common venous disorders.
+Venous disorders are conditions that can damage your veins.
+These vessels are responsible for carrying blood back to your heart after your body has used the oxygen in it.
+Chronic Venous Insufficiency, deep vein thrombosis, varicose veins, and spider veins are some of the most frequently encountered venous disorders.

 When to Contact A Doctor For Vein Disease Treatment